iffat-ara-nadia/e-commerce-platform/README.md

             <Route />
         </Switch>

-When using the **Switch** component we should order the routes from the most specific ones to the most generic ones.
+When using the **Switch** component we should **order the routes from the most specific ones to the most generic ones.**

 - **Link** component from **React Router**: For single page application.
 We don't have to download entire bundle and html page every time we navigates from one page to another.

   Using **Link** we can only updates the URL and we will get new content in the DOM.
-Because **Link** component prevents the default behaviour of anchor tag's handler function.
+Because **Link** component prevents the default behaviour of anchor tag's (reloading) handler function.

         import { Link } from 'react-router-dom';

 ```javascript